ProjectDrawdown/solutions/tools/CREATING_EXPECTED_ZIP.md

 # Creating the expected.zip file

-The expected results zip file contains a dump of (most of) the contents of a solution Excel workbook and is used to run tests.
+The expected zip file contains a dump of (most of) the contents of a solution Excel workbook and is used to run tests.
 We do the dump this way for a couple of reasons:

  * The Excel workbook may contain proprietary data that we cannot publish with the code